swinglejohn/wordle_helper/README.md

 Happy wordling!

 ## Don't Wordle
+The dont_wordle_greedy_max.py is the best solver for "Don't Wordle" so far in this repo.

-The rules for "Don't Wordle" are at the top of `dont_wordle_solver.py`, which is actually a very limited algorithm and not a full solver
+The rules for "Don't Wordle" are at the top of `dont_wordle_solver.py`, which is much more limited.

 You will probably also find `advanced_word_finder.py` useful for this game.